bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-flying-using-lps.md

 ---

 {% si_intro Start up %}
-When the Crazyflie 2.x is used together with the Loco Positioning System, the position information can be used for assisted flight and help the pilot to control the quadcopter, or it can be used for scripted autonomous flight.
+When the Crazyflie<sup>®</sup> 2.x is used together with the Loco Positioning System, the position information can be used for assisted flight and help the pilot to control the quadcopter, or it can be used for scripted autonomous flight.
 {% endsi_intro %}